DJPrice10/ABCdE-Code/README.md

 # ABCdE-Code
-Code to implement ABCdE, from Price et al. (2016) J. Stat.
+Code to implement ABCdE algorithm from Price et al. (2016) J. Stat.
 Plan. &amp; Inf.
 172 for the stochastic Death model.

 If you utilise this code and/or method, please cite our paper "On the Efficient Determination of Optimal